Shi arrangements restricted to Weyl cones: Introduction and main results

 where

-We observe that $\Shi_0(\Phi^+) = \A(W)$ is the \Dfn{reflection arrangement} of the corresponding Weyl group $W = W(\Phi)$.
-It in particular does not depend on the choice of simple and positive roots.
-The \emph{dominant cone} in $\A(W)$ is the (open) cone of~$V$ defined by
+We observe that $\Shi_0(\Phi^+) = \A(W)$ is the \Dfn{reflection arrangement} of the Weyl group~$W$.
+In particular, it does not depend on the choice of simple and positive roots.
+The \Dfn{dominant cone} in~$\A(W)$ (also known as \emph{fundamental chamber}) is the (open) cone of~$V$ defined by

 and for any $w\in W$, the map $w \mapsto wC$ is a bijection between elements in~$W$ and cones of $\A(W)$, that is, the (open) connected components of the complement $V \setminus \bigcup_{H\in \A(W)} H$.
 These cones have the explicit description